 Overview - Skin Cancer Why You Should Be Concerned

-Skin cancer is the most prevalent form of all cancers in the United States, and is on the rise.
-This year, an estimated two million Americans will be diagnosed with skin cancer.
+Skin cancer is the most prevalent form of all cancers in the United States.
+It is estimated that one in five Americans will develop skin cancer in the course of a lifetime.
 Fortunately, skin cancer almost always can be cured when detected and treated early.
 Seeking medical attention at the first suspicion of skin cancer is critical to successful treatment.

 What is skin cancer?

 There are three main types of skin cancer: basal cell carcinoma, squamous cell carcinoma, and melanoma.
-Basal cell and squamous cell cancers are the less serious types, and make up 95 percent of all skin cancers.
-Also referred to as non-melanoma skin cancers, they are highly curable when treated early.
+Basal cell cancer and squamous cell cancers, also referred to as non-melanoma skin cancer, are the most frequently observed types of skin cancer.
+Between 40 to 50 % of Americans who live to age 65 will develop either basal cell or a squamous cell cancer at least once.
+Non-melanoma skin cancers are highly curable when treated early.

-Melanoma, made up of pigment cells called melanocytes, is the most serious form of skin cancer, and causes 75 percent of all skin cancer deaths.
-Left untreated or caught at an advanced stage, it can spread to other organs, and is difficult to control.
+Melanoma, made up of pigment cells called melanocytes, is the most dangerous form of skin cancer, and causes most of all skin cancer deaths.
+Left untreated or caught at an advanced stage, it can spread to other organs, where it becomes difficult to treat.

 What causes skin cancer?

-Ultraviolet (UV) radiation from the sun is the number one cause of skin cancer.
+Ultraviolet (UV) radiation is a proven human cancer-causing agent and is the number one cause of skin cancer.
 UV light from tanning beds is just as harmful.
-Exposure to sunlight during the winter months puts you at the same risk as exposure during the summertime.
+Exposure to sunlight during the winter months puts you at the same risk as exposure during the summer time.
+One blistering sunburn in childhood increases by double the chances of developing melanoma later in life.
+One indoor UV tanning session increases users’ risk of developing squamous cell carcinoma by 67 percent and basal cell carcinoma by 29 percent.

 Who is at risk?

 Although anyone can get skin cancer, the risk is greatest for people who have fair or freckled skin that burns easily, light eyes, and blond or red hair.
-Darker skinned individuals are also susceptible to skin cancer, although their risk is substantially lower.
+Darker-skinned individuals are also susceptible to skin cancer, although their risk is substantially lower.
 Other risk factors include family history or personal history of skin cancer.
 Those with outdoor jobs or those who live in sunny climates are at increased risk.
+Organ transplant patients are up to 250 times more likely to develop squamous cell carcinoma skin cancer (SCC) when compared to the general population.

 Risk factors unique to melanoma include a history of severe sunburns and an abundance of large and irregular moles.